Check them out here

 Leader for life

-The option of achieving an Ontario Secondary School Grade 11 course credit in Outdoor Leadership
+Participants have the option of achieving a Grade 11 course credit in Outdoor Leadership.